oegea/passager-password-manager/README.md

 ## Most relevant dependencies

+* `@mdi/js` and `@mdi/react`, to require and render material design icons.
 * `create-react-app`, and all dependencies included in the default template are used to build the project foundation and scaffolding.
+* `react-i18next` and `i18next`, to translate the app to different languages.
 * `styled-components`, is used to style components.
-* `@mdi/js` and `@mdi/react`, to require and render material design icons.

 ## Available Scripts